KDE/documentation-docs-labplot-org/Readme.md

 - On Ubuntu:
     - `sudo apt install python3-sphinx python3-sphinx-rtd-theme`
     - `sudo apt install python3-pip`
-    - `pip install sphinxcontrib-youtube`
+    - `pip install sphinxcontrib-youtube breathe`
 - On Fedora / RHEL:
     - `sudo dnf install python3-sphinx python3-sphinx_rtd_theme`
     - `sudo dnf install python3-pip`
-    - `pip install sphinxcontrib-youtube`
+    - `pip install sphinxcontrib-youtube breathe`

 If you don't want to install these libraries globally on your system, you can also install them locally in VSCodium using a `virtual environment`.